-The micro and macro transitions have been analysed by staff to allow individuals to feel safe and secure in their new surroundings.
+The micro and macro transitions have been analysed by staff to allow individuals to feel safe and secure in new surroundings or activities.

 Staff are attuned to each person's demeanour and report that they can often recognise when they are 'out of sorts'.
 Observations during the assessment supported this view with staff attune to the needs and wants of the individuals they are supporting.